-Product: Programming that includes a high level of 21st century learning, demonstrates a clear purpose for students and includes differentiated learning experiences.
+Product: Programming that includes a high level of formative assessment, LISC, questioning and feedback, which allows for differentiated learning experiences.

 Product: Demonstrated increased school effect on student learning.

 Practices: Demonstrated implementation of the new NSW History and Geography syllabus.

 Practices: Students apply knowledge, reasoning and skills in all KLAs.